Whiteknight/CastIron/docs/mapping.md

 ## `AsEnumerable()`

 The method `IDataResults.AsEnumerable<T>()` is the most basic mechanism to map a results stream from the database into an enumerable of objects.
-This method has several options which can be leveraged for different use-cases: It can take a mapper delegate to convert each row to objects, It can take a mapper compiler to build a mapper which converts each row.
-It can also take a preferred constructor and a factory method in some cases.
-Many of these use-cases will be discussed below.
+This method has several options which can be leveraged for different use-cases, and allows plugging in custom implementations of various algorithms.
+We'll discuss some of these options below.

 ## Object Mappings

+Mapping to an `object` works a little differently depending on how and when the mapping occurs.

+### Top-Level `object` mapping

-If we ask CastIron to map rows to `object`s, each row will be converted into an `IDictionary<string, object>` by column name:
+At the top level, if we call `.AsEnumerable<object>()` each row will be converted into an `IDictionary<string, object>` by column name:

 ```csharp
 var firstRow = result.AsEnumerable<object>().First();